Hunter S. Thompson was born 18 July 1937 and died on 20 February 2005.

 If I’d written all the truth I knew for the past ten years, about 600 people – including me – would be rotting in prison cells from Rio to Seattle today.
 Absolute truth is a scarce and dangerous commodity in the context of professional journalism.

 America… just a nation of two hundred million used car salesmen with all the money we need to buy guns and no qualms about killing anybody else in the world who tries to make us uncomfortable.

 Life should not be a journey to the grave with the intention of arriving safely in a pretty and well-preserved body, but rather to skid in broadside in a cloud of smoke, thoroughly used up, totally worn out, and loudly proclaiming “Wow!
 What a Ride!’

 Fiction is based on reality unless you’re a fairy-tale artist, you have to get your knowledge of life from somewhere.
 You have to know the material you’re writing about before you alter it.

 I’ve found you can deal with the system a lot easier if you use their rules by understanding their rules, by using their rules against them.
 I talk to a lot of lawyers.

-I have no taste for either poverty or honest labour, so writing is the only recourse left for me.
+I have no taste for either poverty or honest labor, so writing is the only recourse left for me.